1.1 In these Conditions:

 ORDER CONFIRMATION an automatic email from the Seller to the Buyer confirming receipt of the Buyer’s order;

-SELLER means Lyco Group Limited trading as Lighting Direct, company number 2923542, current trading address is Clarke Road, Bletchley, Milton Keynes MK1 1ZR;
+SELLER means Lyco Group Limited, trading as Lighting Direct, company number 2923542, current trading address is 24 – 26 Vincent Ave, Crownhill, Milton Keynes MK8 0AB;

-WORKING DAY means any weekday (ie Monday to Friday) on which banks and other financial institutions in the City of London are open for business.
+WORKING DAY means any weekday on which banks and other financial institutions in the City of London are open for business.

 These Conditions, and any Contract between us, are only in the English language.